 Level of Difficulty

-Somalia has been without a functioning state apparatus for more than 30 years.
-Although a central government was re-established in 2012 and donor support for state-building continuously increased, overall, the government exerts little control over the territory and its people.
-A broad range of institutions govern at the local and regional level.
-Some operate parallel to the central government, others complement or cooperate and others compete with it.
-The structural constraints on the government, therefore, remain exceptionally high.
-The physical and social infrastructure in the country was destroyed during three decades of violent conflicts and insecurity, and the government has had to rebuild many institutions from scratch.
-The continued insurgency of al-Shabaab, regular attacks, violent conflicts, recurrent environmental shocks and humanitarian emergencies place severe constraints on any form of political regulation and management.
-The ruling elites themselves are shaped by the war, and their government capacities are weak.
-The government must overcome a tremendous lack of human capacity while still managing the few accessible resources.
+Somalia has lacked a functioning state apparatus for more than 30 years.
+Although a central government was re-established in 2012 and donor support for state-building has continuously increased, the government exerts little control over the territory and its people overall.
+A broad range of institutions govern at the local and regional level; some operate parallel to the central government, some complement or cooperate, and some compete with the central government.
+The structural constraints for the government, therefore, remain exceptionally high.
+The physical and social infrastructure in the country was destroyed during three decades of violent conflicts and insecurity, and the government must rebuild many institutions from scratch.
+Political infighting is common in all institutions.
+Al-Shabaab’s continued insurgency, the recent intensification of the counter-insurgency, regular attacks, violent conflicts, recurrent environmental shocks and humanitarian emergencies place severe constraints on all forms of political regulation and management.
+The ruling elites are themselves shaped by the war, and their government capacities are weak.
+The government has to overcome a tremendous lack of human capacity, while still managing the few accessible resources.

-While Somaliland has succeeded in re-establishing state structures, it continues to grapple with massive structural constraints.
-The Somaliland state apparatus remains weak and poorly funded, the country is still characterized by unacceptable levels of poverty and the initial efforts in support of democratization have stalled.
+While Somaliland has succeeded in re-establishing state structures, it continues to grapple with massive structural constraints; the Somaliland state apparatus remains weak and poorly funded, the country is still characterized by unacceptable levels of poverty, and the initial efforts in support of democratization stalled.

 Structural constraints

-The Western understanding of civil society is misleading in the Somali context, where there are few distinctions drawn between the public and the private sphere.
+The Western understanding of civil society is misleading in the Somali context, where there are few distinctions drawn between the public and private sphere.
 Strong traditions of social organization beyond the state, primarily based on social trust within kinship groups, exist throughout Somalia.
 Since the onset of civil war, social network structures have reorganized and strengthened themselves to ensure their members’ survival.
 Numerous NGOs and community-based organizations (CBOs) have also sprung up since the mid-1990s, initially in response to (real or expected) external funding from both Western and Islamic donors, but many of them have professionalized over time.
 In the areas controlled by al-Shabaab, many of these NGOs were forced to close down their operations as they were suspected of spying for Western powers.
-The power of civil society has increased over the years, but its oversight of the government remains comparably weak.
+Following the withdrawal of al-Shabaab from most urban areas, many NGOs have resumed activities.
+There are also a significant number of professional associations, trade unions or guilds that represent the interests of a profession (e.g., the National Union of Somali Journalists), as well as business associations and women’s business associations.
+Think tanks have been established in major cities and provide some kind of oversight of government activities.
+The power of civil society has increased over the years, but civil society oversight of the government remains comparably weak.

 Civil society traditions

-The Islamist insurgency continues in Somalia.
-Al-Shabaab lost territory after 2011 and withdrew from major urban centers.
-The Islamist militia, however, continues to operate from the countryside and exerts influence far beyond the areas it controls.
-Attacks against civilians, government installations and the military basis of AMISOM and national security forces continued.
-The Islamist militia is responsible for the assassinations of government officials, civil servants, humanitarian workers and journalists.
-Al-Shabaab poses a significant threat to any attempts toward peace- and state-building in Somalia and threatens the security of the wider region.
+The Islamist insurgency continued during the review period.
+Between 2021 and 2022, al-Shabaab intensified its attacks, disturbing the electoral process.
+Although it mainly operates from the countryside, al-Shabaab exerts considerable influence in cities and beyond the areas it directly controls.
+The review period saw attacks against civilians, government installations, and the military bases of AMISOM/ATMIS and national security forces.
+Al-Shabaab is responsible for the assassinations of government officials, civil servants, humanitarian workers and journalists.
+The organization poses a significant threat to all peace- and state-building attempts in Somalia and threatens the security of the wider region.

-Al-Shabaab remains responsible for the greatest number of fatalities caused by anti-civilian violence, but all sides in the conflict have violated international humanitarian law and human rights, such as the killing of civilians, gender-based violence and rape, forceful evictions, public harassment, illegal arrests, and executions.
+The review period saw an increase in the number of civilians killed, with al-Shabaab responsible for most of the deaths.
+However, all parties involved in the conflict have violated international humanitarian law and human rights and are responsible for killing civilians, gender-based violence and rape, forceful evictions, public harassment, illegal arrests, and executions.

 Conflict intensity